pgibler/Binance.NET/README.md

 ### Usage

 To run Binance.NET in your C# application, you need your API key & secret handy.
-Once you get those from your account on binance, you can initialize the `Binance` object as such:
+Once you get those from your account on binance, you can initialize the `BinanceApi` object as such:

 ```cs
 // Instantiate a binance API service interaction instance.